cjnaz/cjnfuncs/README.md

 - Changed mungePath set_attributes from default True to default False to avoid long processing time on Windows by default.

+- deployfiles can now create an empty target directory.

 <br/>

 ## Revision history